 Purchases and sales of investments are accounted for on the day the trade transaction takes place.
 Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the risks and rewards of ownership have all been substantially transferred.
 Financial liabilities are derecognised when the obligation specified in the contract is discharged, cancelled or expires.
-Realised gains and losses on disposals are reflected as 'net changes in fair value of financial assets and financial liabilities at fair value through profit or loss' in the Statement of Comprehensive Income.
+Realised gains and losses on disposals are reflected as 'Net gains/(losses) on financial assets/liabilities at fair value through profit or loss' in the Statement of Comprehensive Income.